 Kangaroo Island Beaches

 There is no way I can cover all of the beaches on Kangaroo Island – there are so many little coves and bays just waiting for visitors to come and explore them.
-Here are a selection of the most well known Kangaroo Island beaches to visit.
+Here is a selection of the most well-known Kangaroo Island beaches to visit.

 Western River Cove